dailonas/dailonas/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=dailonas&theme=transparent)">
 <p align="right">
 I am currently working on projects, notably in Python (🐍) and assembly (⌨).
-I am also learning to use certain modules and microcontrollers.
+I am also learning how to use some modules and microcontrollers.
  ♥️  I really like programming with <b>Python</b> and <b>C/C++</b>, and I look forward to collaborating.
 </p>